All About S.A.L.T.: Deconstructing Silversea’s New Culinary Program

 S.A.L.T.
 Lab isn’t designed as a cooking school in the traditional sense.
 It’s really a welcoming space, a hangout for guests to explore the culinary offerings and history of the places they visit.

-How will S.A.L.T.
+How does S.A.L.T.
 Bar reflect the ports we’ll travel to?
 How is it different from the ship’s regular bars and lounges?

 S.A.L.T.
 Bar is an intimate, inviting space to explore and celebrate the tastes and terroir of a region through its specialized spirits, wines and local beers.
 In addition to signature cocktails designed for each leg of the journey to reflect local flavors of the ports we visit, we’ll have drinks that are exclusive to S.A.L.T.
 Bar as well as guided wine tastings and mixology classes.